 The government would like to make changes to the reasons for which someone can be detained, in order to reduce the number of people being detained.
 We are supportive of this ambition, as long as there’s appropriate provision of community services to reduce the number of people experiencing a mental health crisis in the first place.
 The NHS Long-Term Plan is intended to provide those services, but we want to make sure that it does so.

 The White Paper places a great deal of emphasis on improving the legal mechanisms for wishes and decisions to be made in advance, in line with the recommendations from the Independent Review and our No Voice, No Choice report.
 These recommendations hinge on an “Advance Choice Document”, and how best that can be implemented.
 The government asked for feedback on what should be considered as a part of that document, as well as how binding choices are made and what they can refuse.

 Carers and family involvement

 The government are seeking to change the outdated Nearest Relative mechanism into a Nominated Person mechanism, by which carers and family members can be formally involved in the care and treatment of their loved one.
-They’re looking for feedback on the powers they’re proposing to provide the Nominated Person.
+They asked for feedback on the powers they’re proposing to provide the Nominated Person.

 The White Paper rightly recognises the vital role that Independent Mental Health Advocates play in supporting people to be involved in their own care, and helping them to exercise their rights.
 The consultation asks about some additional powers which could be given to advocates to help them to carry out their functions more effectively.
-The potential expansion of advocacy services is subject to funding from central government, so if you would like to see the expansion of advocacy services to informal patients, and the provision of ‘opt-out’ advocacy, we would recommend responding to the consultation and saying so.
+The potential expansion of advocacy services is subject to funding from central government.

 Leaving hospital and challenging detention